How to File a Jobsite Accident Report and Protect Your Work Injury Case

 You should begin keeping a journal of everything related to your accident.
 The journal should include:

-• A detailed daily log of your symptoms.
+• detailed daily log of your symptoms.
 Include information about how your injury is affecting your life, your ability to work, and how long it takes to do everyday things.
 Include anything related to emotional well-being as well as physical symptoms.

 • Take photos of your injury every day so you have a visual journal or your recovery process.